-The Ministry of Transportation's (MTO) first pervious concrete pavement trial was for the construction of a commuter parking lot along Highway 401 at the Guelph Line Interchange near the town of Milton, Ontario, approximately 50 km west of Toronto.
+The Ministry of Transportation's (MTO) first pervious concrete pavement trial was for the construction of a commuter parking lot along Highway 401 at the Guelph Line Interchange near the town of Milton, Ontario, approximately 50 km west of Toronto as shown in Figure 1.

 The contract to construct the commuter parking lot was awarded on July 27th, 2007 as part of a larger project for improvements to the interchange.
 The prime contractor performed placement of the pervious concrete and underlying granular materials.
 The material design and supply of the pervious concrete was subcontracted to a large concrete supplier.